sakurakiyama/heidi/README.md

 ## How to get started?
 1. Clone the repo
-2. Set up your OpenAI enviornment.
+2. Set up your OpenAI environment.
 3. Run ```npm run dev``` and ```npm run server```